Ventricular Septal Defect Surgery for Children

 Surgery is still the standard of care.
 But a minimally invasive procedure using cardiac

-catheterization may be an option to fix the VSD for some children.
+catheterization may be an choice to fix the VSD for some children.
 This approach uses

 a long, flexible tube (catheter) inserted through a blood vessel in the groin instead